Skip to content

 3. Check Defer delivery by a number of minutes, set the value to 2, then click Finish.

-During that window, queued messages sit in your Outbox.
-Delete one there to stop it from sending.
-This two-minute delay is the most practical safeguard if you regularly send sensitive or time-sensitive emails.
+During that window, queued messages sit in your Outbox, where you can delete one to stop it sending.
+After my wrong-client incident, this two-minute rule is the safeguard I never turn off.

 Common Mistakes to Avoid

 • Trying to recall from the Reading Pane.
-In classic Outlook, the Actions menu only appears when you double-click to open the full message window.
-The Reading Pane preview doesn’t expose it.
+The Actions menu only appears when you double-click to open the full message window.
+Fix: open the message in its own window first.

 • Expecting recall to reach external recipients.
-Recall is an Exchange server feature.
-Once a message leaves your organization’s mail server, Outlook has no mechanism to retrieve it.
+Recall is an Exchange server feature, so it cannot touch a message that has left your organization.
+Fix: send a follow-up note instead.

-• Drafting the replacement email before initiating recall.
-Every minute increases the chance the recipient opens the original.
-Go to Sent Items and start the recall first — write the corrected version after.
+• Drafting the replacement before starting recall.
+Every minute raises the chance the recipient opens the original.
+Fix: go to Sent Items and start the recall first, then write the corrected version.

 • Missing the Undo Send toast on Outlook.com.
 Five seconds is all you get.
-Make it a habit to watch the bottom of the browser window immediately after sending any sensitive message.
+Fix: make a habit of watching the bottom of the browser right after sending.

 Frequently Asked Questions